jeffreylgoode/Coupon_Project/README.md

 The data analyzed can be found here as CSV files along with the original notebook that was part of the dataset provided.
 [Coupon Project Data](data).

-Summary of Findings
+Summary of Findings.
-Will the customer accept the coupon?
+**The question is will the customer accept the coupon?**  The answer is that a customer will accept a coupon **56.93%** of the time.

+The findings detail can be found at the top of the first page of the Coupon_Project notebook referenced above as well as recommended next steps for further analysis.